alesha-uwu/ahk-personal/README.md

   Change the distance (currently either 8 or -8 in the code) to change the speed of movement (larger number is faster movement)

   **Doesn't start suspended**

+### ahk-pin-window

+  Pins the current window to the top of the stack order when you press Ctrl+Space

+  **Doesn't start suspended**

+### ahk-open-apps

+  Open various apps when you press Ctrl and a function key.
+- F1: Spotify
+- F2: Discord
+- F3: Firefox
+- F4: Obsidian
+- F5: Notepad++
+- F6: Cloudflare WARP
+- F7: GitHub Desktop
+- F8: Outlook
+- F9: Youtube
+- F10: KeePass

+### ahk-open-apps-laptop

+  Same as *ahk-open-apps* but is controlled with Ctrl+Alt+Number rather than function keys.